tripcoding/proglog/README.md

 # proglog
-Proglog from the book Distributed Services in Go.
+Proglog is a Distributed Service Application built in the book Distributed Services with Go by Travis Jeffery.